aaitbelh/aaitbelh/README.md

 - 👋 Hi, I’m @aaitbelh
-- 👀 I’m interested in programming
+- 👀 I’m interested a programming
 - 🌱 I’m currently learning and studying on 1337
 - 💞️ I’m looking to collaborate on a big project
 - 📫 How to reach me ...